kaweeo/SEDO-Regular-Exam-2/README.md

-Add readme file to test in Jenkins
+Added readme file to test in Jenkins.

+Passed on Jenskins.